 - Exposed beams or rafters

 - Custom built breakfast nooks and window seats

 - Functional, sturdy, simple hand-built shelves and cabinets

 - No wasted space

 A Craftsman home is not only Craftsman on the outside, it is just as much Craftsman on the inside, as well.

-These days there are countless architectural styles from which to choose if you want to build a custom home.
-But even with all these options, many people choose to build a Craftsman style home because of the timeless appeal, beauty, versatility, practicality, and the simplicity of this incredible style of architecture continue to win hearts in America.
+There are countless architectural styles to choose from if you want to build a custom home.
+But even with all these options, many people choose to build a Craftsman style home because of the timeless appeal.
+The beauty, versatility, practicality, and the simplicity of this incredible style of architecture continue to win hearts in America.

-We’d love to talk with you about how we could partner with you to build your dream Craftsman custom home and walk through the building process with you.
+We’d love to talk with you about how we could be part of your design team to build your dream Craftsman custom home and walk through the building process with you from start to finish.

 Contact us today and let’s get started!